I made a convenient tool colt for writing application settings such as machine learning.

 This is convenient when you want to use it as a wrapper for another class.

-Special keys such as @ type
+Special keys such as @ type and*used by colt can be changed.

 colt.build(config, typekey="@", argskey="+")

-If you want to keep the common settings, use ColtBuilder
+If you want to keep the common settings, use ColtBuilder.

 builder = colt.ColtBuilder(typekey="@", argskey="+")